BunnyPrince/Ass_1-Comp348/README.md

 ## Update (Jana) sep 29th, 2020:
 - i corrected the issue with comparator by using lambda expresion
 - Sorted the salary with collectors.groupingBy()

+## final edit
+- did all the sorting
+- diplayed all the info of the group with clear informations
+- cleared out all the codes that are not used.